lmitechnologies/Gadget_Inspection_Template/automation/README.md

 ## Dockerfile

-Because this is a custom container a custom dockerfile must be created too.
+Because this is a custom container, a custom dockerfile must be created too.
 By default the automation service definition inside the inspection.docker-compose.yaml looks for a file named automation.dockerfile.
-If the file name is changed the docker-compose must be updated.
+If the file name is changed, the docker-compose must be updated.

 The dockerfile that comes standard with the template shouldn't need to be updated much.
 It extends a python base image, sets up the environment, installs all the gadget code, and installs all the python packages listed in automation_requirements.txt.
 If the automation class needs a python package, pymodbus for example, include it in the automation_requirements.txt file and it will be installed when the image is build.

 ## Mounting Folders

 As mentioned before, the automation server is given the path to a folder that contains the automation class and JSON file.
-For this to work those files must exist inside the container.
+For this to work, those files must exist inside the container.
 By default in the automation service definition in inspection.docker-compose.yaml, the automation folder is mounted into the container

     volumes:
       - ./automation:/home/gadget/automation